Marche Henri IV

-During the French Revolution, the original lyrics were modified to support either the Revolutionary or Royalist causes.
-For instance, during the early Revolution, before the turn to republicanism (1789-1791), the anthem was renamed Vive Louis XVI (Long live Louis XVI).
-The new lyrics were used by constitutional monarchists to give praise to both the monarchy and to the core ideals of the revolution.
+During the French Revolution, the original lyrics were used to support the royalist cause.
+For instance, during the early Revolution, before the turn to republicanism (1789–1791), the anthem was renamed Vive Louis XVI (Long live Louis XVI).
+The lyrics were used by constitutional monarchists to give praise to the monarchy during times of political crisis.

-The anthem was also used with yet another set of lyrics during the Bourbon Restoration period (1814-1830), under the name Le Retour des Princes français à Paris.
+The anthem was also used with yet another set of lyrics during the Bourbon Restoration period (1814–1830), under the name Le Retour des Princes français à Paris.